kashifkhan0771/utils/math/README.md

 - **LCM**: Finds the least common multiple (LCM) of two integers.

+- **Sqrt**: Finds square root of the given number.
+Works for both integers and floating-point numbers.
+If the input is negative, it returns the initial given number.
++ **Sqrt**: Finds the square root of the given number.
+Works for both integers and floating-point numbers.
+If the input is negative, it returns an error along with the original negative number.

 ## Examples:

 For examples of each function, please checkout [EXAMPLES.md](/math/EXAMPLES.md)